devRant-Community/API-Docs/README.md

 # DevRant-API-Docs
-A very extensive DevRant-API Documentation with explanations, lots of examples, a testing area and even a Q&amp;A section!
+A unofficial but very extensive DevRant-API Documentation with explanations, lots of examples, a testing area and even a Q&amp;A section!